Pavlova

 Why You’ll Love This Recipe

-• You only need 5 ingredients for the base of this pavlova recipe!
+• Simple ingredients – You only need 5 basic ingredients to make the base of this pavlova.
+No fancy techniques or hard-to-find ingredients required.

 Ingredients measured out to make a Pavlova: coconut cream, berries, egg whites, lemon juice, vanilla, sugar and cornstarch/arrowroot.